Georgie Parker: Career

 Parker released a children's album in 2008.

-2010s

 In 2010, she appeared as Det.
 Senior Sergeant Susan Blake on the Australian drama City Homicide.
-She plays Miss Monica in David Williamson's Rhinestone Rex and Miss Monica.
+She played Miss Monica in David Williamson's Rhinestone Rex and Miss Monica.

 The Seven Network announced in August 2010 that Parker would return to screens playing the character of Roo Stewart in Home and Away.
 The character was previously portrayed by Justine Clarke from 1988 to 1989.

-In 2011, Parker appeared on Who Do You Think You Are?
-Season 3, Episode 6, in which she explored the strength and courage shown by the women on both sides of her family.
+In 2011, Parker appeared on Who Do You Think You Are?, season 3, episode 6, in which she explored the strength and courage shown by the women on both sides of her family.
 On her mother's side, Georgie's quest begins with her maternal grandmother Grace, before investigating her father's maternal ancestors, the Breckenridges.

+In 2022, Parker appeared in the theatre play Rhinestone Rex and Miss Monica.
+In 2024, Ensemble Theatre would announce Parker as part of their 2025 lineup.

+On 7 November 2025, Parker was named in Paramount+'s upcoming series Dalliance.